Workplace

 Taxes & Social Security

-Migration & Residence
+Migration & Residency

-These answers are general information and do not replace individual legal advice.
-If you have specific questions, contact a specialist office (see contact points) or a lawyer.
+These answers provide general information and are not a substitute for individual legal advice.
+If you have specific questions, please contact a specialized agency (see Contact Information) or a lawyer.